niklasvincent/ocarina/README.md

 ### What is it?

-Ocarina (named after the Ocarina of **time**) is a simple way of scheduling Python scripts without having to constantly add and update crontab entries.
+Ocarina (named after the Ocarina of **Time**) is a simple way of scheduling Python scripts without having to constantly add and update crontab entries.
 It also supports scheduling not possible with cron, such as ```isClosestBankDay(day)```.

 Instead, the main program ```bin/ocarina.py``` is scheduled to be run every hour through cron: